rng-guy/NFSMWBartender/README.txt

    its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
    To fully unlock the global cop-spawn limit without taking spawn control away from Bartender, open LA's "NFSMWLimitAdjuster.ini" configuration file and disable EVERYTHING in its "[Options]" parameter group.
-Note: LA might crash within 30 seconds of the first pursuit per play session.
+Do note that, even with these changes, LA itself might still crash within the first 30 seconds of the first pursuit per play session sometimes.

  • All vehicles you specify in any of the spawn tables must each have the "CAR" class assigned to them in their "pvehicle" VltEd entries, either directly or through parent entries.